 I have provided on our website a new forum thread sticky that lists manufacturers that mail out free coupons.
 If anyone is successful receiving a coupon or even if the manufacturer gives you no response, please add it to the website.

 The author is Steven Zussino, Founder of Grocery Alerts Canada – home of grocery deals, product reviews and money saving coupons.
-He enjoys personal finance and saving money in beautiful Victoria, BC.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+He enjoys personal finance and saving money in beautiful Victoria, BC.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).